SoumyaSagnik/Extended-Notes/topics/Apache Pulsar/readme.md

 - `Cluster Coordination`: Brokers participate in cluster coordination activities, such as leader election and synchronization, through the use of `Apache ZooKeeper`.
 They collaborate with other brokers and components in the cluster to maintain consistency and stability.

 ---

+**Pulsar Logical Components**

+The hierarchical structure of a Pulsar cluster includes:

+- `Instance`: An instance in Pulsar refers to a single deployment of Pulsar broker.
+It represents an individual process or node that runs the Pulsar broker software.

+- `Cluster`: A Pulsar cluster consists of multiple instances (brokers) that work together as a single logical unit.
+Clusters enable horizontal scalability and fault tolerance by distributing the workload across multiple instances.
+Each instance in the cluster is aware of the other instances and participates in message storage, replication and message routing.

+- `Tenants`: Tenants provide a logical isolation and resource management within a Pulsar cluster.
+A tenant represents an independent entity that has its own set of namespaces and topics.
+Tenants are used to segregate resources, access control policies, and usage quotas across different users sharing the same Pulsar cluster.
+Each tenant operates independently, and its resources are managed separately.

+- `Namespaces`: Namespaces are logical containers that group related topics and provide isolation within a Pulsar cluster.
+They are owned by a specific `tenant` and serve as a unit of organization and access control.
+Namespaces allow different users or applications within a tenant to have separate message streams and configuration settings.
+They act as a namespace boundry for topics, ensuring that topics with the same name can exist independently across different namespaces.

+- `Topics`: Topics are named channels to which messages are published and from which messages are consumed.
+They represent communication channels in Pulsar.
+Producers publish messages to topics, and consumers subscribe to topics to receive those messages.
+Topics can be further organized within namespaces to reflect the logical structure of the data or messaging patterns.
+Topics can also be partitioned to enable parallel processing and scalability across multiple instances within the cluster.

+---